ScottArbeit/Grace/docs/Design and Motivations.md

 I've been around long enough to have used a couple of the older CVCS's, and I understand the reputation of them as feeling, just... slower.
 And heavier.
 That's not what Grace is like.

-Grace is designed to feel lightweight, and to be *consistently fast*, by which I mean:
+Grace is designed to feel lightweight, and to be _consistently fast_, by which I mean:

 1. running a command in Grace should never take so long that it takes you out of your flow
-2. running the same Grace command (i.e. `grace commit` or `grace diff` or whatever) should take roughly the same amount of time *every time*, within a few hundred milliseconds (i.e. within most users' tolerance for what they would call "consistent").
+2. running the same Grace command (i.e. `grace commit` or `grace diff` or whatever) in the same repo should take roughly the same amount of time _every time_, within a few hundred milliseconds (i.e. within most users' tolerance for what they would call "consistent").

-### Git is faster than Grace
+### Git is sometimes faster than Grace...

 Git is really fast locally, and because almost every command in Grace will require at least one round-trip to the server, there are some commands for which Grace will never be as fast as Git.
-In those situations, my aim is for Grace to be as-fast-as-possible, and always *fast enough* to feel responsive to the user.
-I expect most Grace commands to execute in under 1.0s on the server (+network round-trip, of course); so... slower than local Git, but *fast enough*.
+In those situations, my aim is for Grace to be as-fast-as-possible, and always _fast enough_ to feel responsive to the user.
+I expect most Grace commands to execute in under 1.0s on the server (+ network round-trip, of course); so... slower than local Git, but _fast enough_ to be good UX.

 ### ...except when Grace is faster than Git

-There are also scenarios where Grace will be faster than Git - scenarios where Git communicates over a network - because, in Grace, the "heavy lifting" of tracking changes and uploading new versions and downloading new versions will have been done already, in the background (with `grace watch`).
-In those use cases, like `grace checkpoint` and `grace commit`, the command is just creating new database records, and that's easily faster than `git push`.
+There are also scenarios where Grace will be faster than Git - usually scenarios where Git communicates over a network - because, in Grace, the "heavy lifting" of tracking changes and uploading new versions and downloading new versions will have been done already, in the background (with `grace watch`).
+In those use cases, like `grace checkpoint` and `grace commit`, the command is just creating a new database record, and that's faster than `git push`.

-So, Grace is designed to be *fast*, i.e. fast enough to keep users in flow, and to be *consistent*, i.e. users quickly develop muscle-memory for how long things take, helping them stay in flow.
-CVCS's just have a different performance profile than DVCS's, but there's no reason they can't *feel* responsive and fast.
+So, Grace is designed to be _fast_, i.e. fast enough to keep users in flow, and to be _consistent_, i.e. users quickly develop muscle-memory for how long things take, helping them stay in flow.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)

 ## How much Git should we keep?

-Various version control projects over the years have attempted to be completely new front-ends for Git, or to keep some of it, but keep Git as the back-end storage format, or maybe keep the Git network protocol but have a different client or storage format... etc.
+Various version control projects over the years, and today, have attempted to be completely new front-ends for Git, or to keep some of it, but keep Git as the back-end storage format, or maybe keep the Git network protocol but have a different client or storage format, or be Git-compatible.
+Or something like that.

-My observation is: no matter how confusing Git itself is, none of those approaches have ever taken any market share away from Git, and I don't think they ever will.
+My observation is: no matter how confusing Git itself is, none of those approaches have ever taken any market share away from Git.

+### Even Git can't be the new Git

 Git itself has tried to modernize a little bit over the years.
 For example, in 2020, Git added the `git switch` and `git restore` commands.
 In my completely informal and anecdotal asking around, I've found that not a single person has ever heard of them.
 2½ years later, they're still marked as "EXPERIMENTAL".

 I point this out because I believe that, in most people's minds, the command surface of Git is locked.
 Once they go through the pain of learning enough Git to get by, very few people want to continue going deeper or to re-learn new ways of using it every few years.
-Certainly, in searching for help about Git, the search results overwhelmingly reflect older ways of using Git, and it will take years before top search results reflect any newer (meaning anything from 2019 and after) ways of using it.
+When searching for help about Git, the search results overwhelmingly reflect older ways of using Git, and it will take years before those search results reflect newer (like, since 2019) ways of using it.

 It's exactly in those years that I believe a new VCS will start taking market share away from Git and become the Cool New Thing.

+### So how much?

 So... how much Git should we keep when we create new version control systems?

+Many projects seem to think: _a lot_, because (the thinking goes) in order to get adoption, you have to be Git-compatible.

+Grace's answer is: _not very much_.
+I mean, it definitely borrows things from Git, but, fundamentally, it's _really_ different.

-Grace's answer is: none at all, other than a little design inspiration.
-It's time to start with a blank sheet of paper.
+Grace says: It's time to start with a blank sheet of paper.

+Only time will tell if this design decision is right - i.e. if it wins hearts and minds - but given that the hang-onto-Git-somewhat-but-do-it-differently path is already being explored by other projects, I want to see what can happen when we really let go of Git.

+I mean, someone's gotta do it.

+### Import and export, but not sync

-Grace will support one-time import from Git, and snapshot-style export to the Git file format, but supporting two-way synchronization between Grace and Git, or using the Grace client as a front-end to a Git repository, is an explicit non-goal.
+Grace will support one-time import from Git, and snapshot-style export to a `git bundle` file, but supporting two-way synchronization between Grace and Git, or using the Grace client as a front-end to a Git repository, is an explicit non-goal.

 Grace's design is so different from Git's that spending time trying to make them fit together in one client is less about composition, and more about duct-taping two totally different things together.
 It doesn't make sense.

-Only time will tell if developers respond to this kind of blank-slate approach, but given that the hang-onto-Git-part-way-but-do-it-differently path is already being explored by other projects, it's best to see what Grace can become without trying to force it to speak Git.

-Hey, someone's gotta try it.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)